Osuka42g/oscar-cv/README.md

 | Visa type | R |
 | Current residence | Guadalajara, Mexico |
 | Hobbies | 🚲 🏃‍ 🎲 🎬 🎮 |

+## Philosophy
+---
+I strongly believe that overcomunication is the key, clearly sharing the goals and vision.
+I believe in honour and honesty.
+Code quality is mandatory.
+The team is first.

+## Studies
+---
+Interactive Media Degree by [Universidad de Morelia].(https://www.udemorelia.edu.mx/)
+Title in process.

 ## Technologies I feel confident with
 ---